backstage/backstage/docs/getting-started/configuration.md

 +        #$file: <file-path>/ca/server.crt
 ```

 You'll use the connection details from the previous step.
-You can set the
+You can either set the
 `POSTGRES_` environment variables prior to launching Backstage, or remove the
 `${...}` values and set actual values in this configuration file.

-The default
-port for PostgreSQL is `5432` or `5433`, and the host name could be `127.0.0.1`
+The default port for PostgreSQL is `5432` or `5433`, and the host name could be
-if installed locally.
-In general, using connection details in a configuration
+`127.0.0.1` if installed locally.
+A word of caution: In general, using
-file is not recommended.
-But this is a
+connection details in a configuration file is not recommended.

 Start the backstage app: